Cloufish/blog/_posts/2021-04-28-Basics-Of-Kubernetes.md

 Like we said earlier, **Pods do not offer Scalability** by default for them to be scalable, they must be wrapped into a **Deployment** controller, but Pods themselves provide nice meta-data for Kubernetes to work with!
 ## Networking with Kubernetes Services

-When a new Pods are re-deployed (e.g after it dies) or after scaling up, or even updating They got assigned a new IP Address, which can be **problematic from Networking** Administrator's perspective
+When new Pods are re-deployed (e.g. after it dies) or after scaling up, or even updating They got assigned a new IP Address, which can be **problematic from Networking** Administrator's perspective

 When We want to make Networking in Kubernetes easier we can spin up **Service Object**.
 It sits in front of the Pods and provide them a stable IP and DNS names and it Load-Balances them.
 It handles Networking partially for us.